dojo/docs/quickstart/index.rst

 .. contents::
     :depth: 2

+If you've never used Dojo before, it is recommended you read the following sections to ensure you are 'up and running' before proceeding further into the Guides.
+These sections provide fundamental Dojo practices, and are invaluable in ensuring a quick start to Dojo.

 ============
 Installation
 ============

-If you've never used Dojo before, it is recommended you read the following sections to ensure you are 'up and running' before proceeding further into the Guides.
-These sections provide fundamental Dojo practices, and are invaluable in ensuring a quick start to Dojo:

 * `How to Install the Dojo Toolkit <quickstart/install>`_
 * `Functions used *everywhere* <quickstart/dojo-basics>`_